jakeenea51/BankSafe/README.md

-*This repository is only for the development of the banking application!
-No sample code should be put into this repository.*
+*Only put sample code under the Sample Code folder.
+All work done on the banking application is to be done in the Banking Application folder only.*

 ## Accessing the code
 These steps only need to be done once: